ovrclk/akash-mirror/README.md

 ## Usage

 You can deploy a static mirror of a website by running `akash-mirror DOMAIN`, for eg: `akash-mirror gregosuri.com`.
-The mirrored site will be deployed to the AkashTestNet and will use the tokens from your local wallet to pay.
+The mirrored site will be deployed to the Akash TestNet and will use the tokens from your local wallet to pay.
 By default, it uses `master` key which can be changed by specifying `-k KEY`.

 `akash-mirror -h` will display the below help: